What You Waiting For?: Music video

 The song's music video was directed by Francis Lawrence and produced by Caleb Dewart of DNA Inc. The video deals directly with the lyrics' theme of Stefani's search for inspiration in songwriting.
-It opens with a lengthy non-musical section in which Stefani arrives in Los Angeles off of No Doubt's Rock Steady Tour.
+It opens with a lengthy non-musical section in which Stefani arrives in Los Angeles from No Doubt's Rock Steady Tour.
 She receives several calls from Interscope label head Jimmy Iovine, who attempts to push her forward with her solo debut project, but she replies that she is tired and uninspired.
 After a failed studio attempt, Stefani sees a flyer advertising help for writer's block.
 Upon arrival, she is asked to fill out a suspicious questionnaire, where the camera pans to the questions which will be important.
 She is then told that she will be billed when she is finished.
 She asks for clarification only to discover that she is already back in the studio by herself.
 When Stefani picks up an oversized pocket watch from the piano, a rabbit knick-knack that she had previously seen jumps across the room.
 She throws the watch at the knick-knack, causing her to fall back on her wooden chair and find herself transported to a fantasy world based on Alice's Adventures in Wonderland and Through the Looking-Glass.

 Stefani portrays several characters from the books, including Alice, the White Queen, and the Red Queen, in dresses by British-Gibraltarian fashion designer John Galliano.
 The video frequently cuts to Stefani back in the studio to show her singing and performing in semi-synchronization with her actions within her fantasy world.
 As this transpires the song is recording itself.
 Stefani ultimately rediscovers her confidence, and her full awareness is transported back to the ordinary reality of the studio just as she dances in front of her four giggling Harajuku Girls.
 She then is presented with her bill by the consultant as the chair topples to the floor.